noise-lab/Coursera-SDN/README.md

 ```bash
 $ vagrant up
 ```

+If you want to tear down your vagrant session, you have multiple options to do so, each has its pros and cons.
+These options are as follows:
+* **vagrant suspend**: With this option you will be able to save the state of the VM and stop it.
+* **vagrant halt**: This will gracefully shutdown the guest operating system and power down the guest machine.
+* **vagrant destroy**: If you want to remove all traces of the guest machine from your system, this is the command you should use.
+It willpower down the machine and remove all guest hard disks

+Go [here](http://docs.vagrantup.com/v2/getting-started/teardown.html) for more information about vagrant teardown.

-Note: By default it will instantiate a 64 bit VM.
+**Note**: By default it will instantiate a 64 bit VM.
 In case you want to run a 32 bit VM, you will need to change the ```config.vm.box_url``` parameter in the Vagrantfile as shown below:
 ```
 ## 64 bit Vagrant Box
 #config.vm.box_url = "https://d396qusza40orc.cloudfront.net/sdn1/srcs/Vagrant%20Box/coursera-sdn-2015_64bit.box"